Closing date: 28 June 2019

 Approximately 40 hours total including:

 A good understanding of molecular biology, including gene structure, transcription and translation is essential.
-Students must bring their own lap top computer to workshops.
-You do not need to know any coding and this course does not teach any coding, but coders are very welcome to apply.
+Students must bring their own lap top computer and mouse to workshops.
+All software used in the workshop is freely available and you do not need to know any coding, however programmers are very welcome to apply.

 Other relevant details: